 During the process, the peanut in both blenders needed some help to get moving around, but the Vitamix was much easier to handle because they provide a tamper that can help us push the peanut to the bottom part near the blades, while with Ninja blender we had to turn off the machine and scrape the sides down very carefully due to a very sharp blades placed in the middle of container, and then run the blender again.

 For the end result, we can say both blenders can make peanut butter in 3 minutes, but Vitamix made a very creamy peanut butter while Ninja made a chunky peanut butter.
 I would run another 3-5 minutes with Ninja to make the same level of creamy peanut butter.

-What would be your caution is we found that Ninja blender has declared clearly in their website to not put hot liquid into their blender.
-This must be due to their container lid design which doesn’t leave any vent to release the steam, while Vitamix container lid has a vent in their standard container lids.
+This must be due to the fact that the container lid design doesn’t have any vent to release the steam.
+On the contrary, Vitamix container lid has a vent in their standard container lids.